Radius-coder/Pythamon/README.md

 Need to add some sort of quest system that gives rewards and xp e.g. defeat 3 enemies without going under 50hp for 3000 gold Need to add more modifiers like armor

-Boss battles? when reached certain levels the player can challenge thesmself with a harder fight Add different titles based on level
+Add different titles based on level

 Also need to clean up code, make functions etc etc.